Wire-Network/wire-docs/docs/api-reference/quick-reference.md

 ## Smart Contract Action References

-- sysio.system: Contract defines the structures and actions needed for blockchain's core functionality
+- **sysio.system**: Contract defines the structures and actions needed for blockchain's core functionality.

-- sysio.token: Contract defines the structures and actions that allow users to create, issue, and manage tokens on sysio based blockchains
+- **sysio.token**: Contract defines the structures and actions that allow users to create, issue, and manage tokens on sysio based blockchains

-- sysio.msig: Contract defines the structures and actions needed to manage the proposals and approvals on blockchain
+- **sysio.msig**: Contract defines the structures and actions needed to manage the proposals and approvals on blockchain

-- sysio.wrap: Contract simplifies Block Producer superuser actions by making them more readable and easier to audit
+- **sysio.wrap**: Contract simplifies Block Producer superuser actions by making them more readable and easier to audit

-- sysio.bios: Contract defines the structures and actions needed for blockchain's basic core functionality
+- **sysio.bios**: Contract defines the structures and actions needed for blockchain's basic core functionality